Colerain Forges Mansion

-Colerain Forges Mansion is a historic home located at Franklin Township in Huntingdon County, Pennsylvania.
+The Colerain Forges Mansion is a historic home located at Franklin Township in Huntingdon County, Pennsylvania.

 It was built in four stages between the late-18th century and mid- to late-19th century.
-It appears as a two-story, five bay, "T"-shaped dwelling with a one-story, full-length porch in the Federal style.
+It appears as a two-story, five-bay, T-shaped dwelling with a one-story, full-length porch in the Federal style.
 The oldest section is the two-story, plastered midsection.
 The frame portion to the east dates to the 1830s, and the brick section to the west to the 1840s.
 The rear section dates to the 1860s-1870s, and is a two-story board-and-batten structure.
 Also on the property is a 2 1/2-story, gable roofed stone outbuilding and a small board-and-batten shed.
 The house was built as the ironmaster's mansion at Colerain Forge.

 It was listed on the National Register of Historic Places in 1990.
+The house and property are currently managed by a nonprofit, the Colerain Center for Education, Preservation, and the Arts.